ractionjackson/ractionjackson.github.io/README.md

 ## Welcome to Robert's github.io page

-You can use the [editor on GitHub](https://github.com/ractionjackson/ractionjackson.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
-(Using index.md and changing settings in YAML, for instance)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 -----

+To be updated and old personal site to be "ported" over very soon.

 ### TODO
-- Port entire old personal webpage to github.io / jekyll (going to need to read the documentation)
+- Port entire old personal webpage to github.io / Jekyll (going to need to read the documentation).
+- If I find out I don't like Jekyll & subsystems very much, create my own static compilation website/blog/wiki system.

 #### Pages
 - main / index where blog posts can be written